nsidc/granule-metgen/README.md

 ### validate

-The **validate** command lets you review the JSON cnm or UMM-G output files created by running `process`.
+The **validate** command lets you review the JSON CNM or UMM-G output files created by running `process`.

 ```